Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Deer-Pruning-Hydrangea

-Deer devastation is ramping up in our neck of the woods.
-I woke to the swath of Bigleaf hydrangeas mowed down despite precautionary spraying using Deer Out, an organic go-to.
-I’ve used it for years.
-The devastation brought weepy eyes, which seems silly in hindsight.
+Five years ago, I woke to the swath of Bigleaf hydrangeas mowed down despite spraying using Deer Out, a natural go-to I’ve used for years.
+The damage brought weepy eyes, which seems silly in hindsight.
 “No point in crying over spilled milk,” one of Mom’s many idioms often shared.
 I never liked milk anyway.

 Deer-Browsed-Hyrdrangea